godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

                         attach_point.queue_free()
                     queue_free()

-The code above is almost identical to the code for ``Grenade.gd``, so let's just go over what's changed.
+The code above is almost identical to the code for ``Grenade.gd``, so let's go over what's changed.

 First, we have a few more global variables: